 New year, new you?

-As we enter not only a new year but a new decade, it's time to think about what we want to achieve, and set some personal and career development goals for 2020.
+As we enter a new year, it’s time to think about what we want to achieve, and set some personal and career development goals for 2023.

 I say goals, rather than resolutions, because according to research, 80% of new year’s resolutions fail by February 15th.